FRRouting/frr/doc/user/zebra.rst

 all traffic for a wished destination into an MPLS label.
 This action is stored in routing entry, and can be configured like a route:

-.. clicmd:: [no] ip route NETWORK MASK GATEWAY|INTERFACE label LABEL
+.. clicmd:: ip route NETWORK MASK GATEWAY|INTERFACE label LABEL

    NETWORK and MASK stand for the IP prefix entry to be added as static route entry.